mark-watson/haskell_book/manuscript/brave_search.md

   in T.intercalate " | " [titleText, urlText, descText]
 ```

-The code defines a module named **BraveSearch** which provides a function **getSearchSuggestions**.
+This code defines a module named **BraveSearch** which provides a function **getSearchSuggestions**.
 This function takes an API key and a search query as input.
 It then makes a request to the Brave Search API to fetch search suggestions related to the given query.
 Finally, it parses the API response and returns the suggestions as a list of formatted text strings.

 The code imports necessary modules for HTTP requests, JSON parsing, text manipulation, exception handling, and working with ByteStrings.

 Several data types are defined to represent the structure of the JSON response received from the Brave Search API:

 - SearchResponse: The top-level structure of the response.
 - QueryInfo: Contains information about the original search query.
 - WebResults: Contains a list of web search results.